Khushi-Portfolio/Amazon-Sales-Perfomance-Dashboard/README.md

 10. Which countries generate the highest sales?
 11. Which payment methods are most preferred by customers?
 12. What is the distribution of delivered, cancelled, and returned orders?
-13. How much does each category contribute to overall sales?
+13. How much does each category contribute to total sales?
-14. How do interactive filters help analyze business performance?
+14. How do interactive filters improve business analysis?

 ---